 The First Friday Art Walk supports both the artists and businesses of Bemidji’s downtown community by providing a festive self-guided walking tour featuring an average of 11 artists’ receptions each month throughout downtown Bemidji’s restaurants, libraries, schools, and businesses.
 Watermark Art Center is the anchor exhibitor of the First Friday Art Walk, as well as its media liaison.
 An estimated 200-250 people are out each month during the First Friday Art Walk to attend art openings, visit with artists, and listen to artist talks, live music, readings or demonstrations.
 The fun continues into the evening as attendees visit area restaurants and bars for musical entertainment, food, and drink.

-Neilson Place presents the artwork of Terry Honstead entitled “My World” beginning March 1st and displayed through June.
-Terry works in mixed media, acrylic, watercolor, encaustic, lamp work, and sculpture.
-Inspiration for Terry’s work comes from her life and everything she encounters.
-She has exhibited her work throughout the state, has been featured in several books, and can be found in individual collections throughout the United States.
-Terry credits much of her success to other artists and the supportive community of Bemidji and the surrounding area.
-Meet and talk with Terry on Friday, March 6, from 2-4pm in the Neilson Place lobby.
+Neilson Place presents the artwork of Terry Honstead entitled “My World” beginning March 1 and displayed through June.
+Honstead works in mixed media, acrylic, watercolor, encaustic, lamp work, and sculpture.
+Meet and talk with Honstead during First Friday, from 2-4 p.m. in the Neilson Place lobby.
 Refreshments will be served.
-Neilson Place is located on the Sanford WoodsEdge campus, 1000 Anne Street NW.
-For hours or more information call 751-0220 extension #1.
+Neilson Place is located on the Sanford WoodsEdge campus, 1000 Anne Street NW, Bemidji.